On large Sidon sets

 \section{Introduction}

-The following easy question seems to be difficult to answer: What is the largest number of elements in a set, in which an appropriate addition is defined, so that no sum appears twice?
+The following question is easy to state but seems difficult to answer: What is the largest number of elements in a set, in which an appropriate addition is defined, so that no sum appears twice?

 In the early 1930s Sidon \cite{Sidon1932, Sidon1935} was the first who discussed such sets in the integers.
 Later Babai and S{\'o}s \cite{BabaiSos1985} generalised such sets to arbitrary groups and called them \highlight{Sidon sets}.
-In this note, we discuss only Sidon sets in $\binvn{t}$, the $t$-dimensional vector space over the binary field $\binf$.
+In this note, we only discuss binary Sidon sets, that are Sidon sets in $\binvn{t}$, the $t$-dimensional vector space over the binary field $\binf$: